wrillrysata/MyDiary/README.md

 * Users can update their entry
 * Users can delete their entry

-## Limitations
+## Limitations/future development
-* Users are unable to set and get notifications to create entries
+* Users are currently unable to set and get notifications to create entries

 ## Core Technologies
 * Node Express